ilyailyash/Torch-Voice-activity-detection/docs/model_description.md

 ## Inputs

-We get clean audio from LibriSpeech and with probability of 0.9 disturb it with Noise and RIR from DNS dataset.
+I get clean audio from LibriSpeech and with probability of 0.9 disturb it with Noise and RIR from DNS dataset.
 10% clean data in training set makes converges faster and more stable.
 More details `src/dataset/LibriSpeech_train.py`